What Does China Really Spend on its Military?

 Comparing Chinese Military Spending

-Calculations in this section are derived from the SIPRI Military Expenditure Database and are in constant 2021 U.S. dollars.
+Calculations in this section are derived from the SIPRI Military Expenditure Database and are in constant 2022 U.S. dollars.

-In constant terms (accounting for inflation), China’s defense spending has grown nearly five-fold over the past two decades, jumping from $62 billion in 2002 to $298 billion in 2022.
+In constant terms (accounting for inflation), China’s defense spending has grown nearly five-fold over the past two decades, jumping from $66 billion in 2003 to $309 billion in 2023.
 This has had a significant impact on the balance of military power globally, but especially within China’s neighborhood.
 In 2000, China was the second-largest defense spender in the Indo-Pacific, behind Japan.
-In 2022, China spent more on defense than the next 17 Indo-Pacific economies combined.
+In 2023, China spent more on defense than the next 22 Indo-Pacific economies combined.

 China’s rising defense spending corresponds with over two decades of modernization efforts.
 China began military modernization in earnest after the 1995–1996 Taiwan Strait crisis, which exposed fundamental weaknesses in China’s ability to deter foreign intervention in sovereignty disputes.
 The increase in China’s defense spending in recent decades was, in part, also a response to domestic policies that left China’s defense budget relatively stagnant prior to the 2000s.

 Aggregate spending increases have corresponded with several high-profile procurement programs, military reforms, and doctrinal and strategic shifts within the People’s Liberation Army.
 These shifts have facilitated China playing a larger role in regional and international security.
 Some of these efforts, such as China’s participation in UN peacekeeping operations, anti-piracy efforts, and humanitarian assistance and disaster relief (HA/DR) are welcome contributions to global governance.
-On the other hand, Chinese efforts to advance its security interests vis a vis Taiwan, as well as in the East and South China Seas, have strained relations with other regional actors.
+On the other hand, Chinese efforts to advance its security interests vis-à-vis Taiwan, as well as in the East and South China Seas, have strained relations with other regional actors.

 Despite significant increases over the last two decades, China’s military spending remains significantly lower than that of the United States, which spent about 2.7 times as much as China in 2022, at $811.6 billion.
 Even when accounting for reporting discrepancies, China would have to raise its spending considerably to match the United States.
 However, it is worth noting that the United States maintains a global military presence while China remains primarily focused on security issues within the Indo-Pacific.

 China’s rising defense spending is closely linked to its burgeoning gross domestic product (GDP).
 Since 2000, China’s defense expenditure as a share of its GDP has hovered at or below 2 percent.
-In comparison, U.S. military spending has averaged about 3.9 percent of GDP since 2000.
-Japan’s military spending has remained set at approximately 1 percent of its GDP, but this is starting to change.
+In comparison, U.S. military spending has averaged about 3.8 percent of GDP since 2000.
+Japan’s military spending has remained set at approximately 1 percent of its GDP, but this is set to change.
 In 2022, Japan released a new National Security Strategy, which calls for increasing defense spending to 2 percent of GDP by 2027.